Find the therapist that best suits your needs.

 A big part of our work may involve learning how to feel your emotions without being overwhelmed by them.
 Together, we’ll build tools for regulating difficult and stressful emotions, cultivating self-compassion, and creating a safe internal space between who you are and what you feel.
 My hope is that therapy becomes a place where you can reconnect with your story, deepen your sense of self, and move toward more life-giving relationships—both within and around you.
 CONNECT WITH ME.

-Jacklyn Tan, LMHCA
+Jacklyn Tan, LMHCA, NCC

 Jacklyn is a trauma-informed therapist who sees healing as a sacred journey.
 Drawing from her experience as campus clergy, she offers warm, hope-infused support to individuals and families.
 She specializes in supporting neurodivergent families (ADHD), the intersection of intergenerational trauma and the immigrant experience, and 12 Steps recovery work.
 Her practice integrates attachment work, spirituality and multicultural responsiveness and humility to empower clients toward agency, freedom and joy.